Well Tech srl

-The castle recovery project is part of a broader project called "Borgo della Creativity", aimed at stimulating the economic and social development of the entire Ceppaloni area.
-The goal is to transform the castle into a center for research, training, talent attraction, cultural events and business services.
-The castle will host several institutions, including the ISMEN (International School in Mediterranean Enogastronomy), the first international school of Mediterranean enogastronomy, post-graduate masters in Culture and Creativity Management, a Master in Music Management and a gallery dedicated to creativity.
-Before the restoration work, the castle was in a state of decay, with evident structural problems.
-The walls showed total and partial detachments of the plaster, exposing the underlying masonry.
-This phenomenon was mainly caused by factors such as the mechanical properties of the materials, thermal oscillations and the access of water.
+The castle's restoration project is part of a broader project called "Borgo della Creatività," aimed at stimulating the economic and social development of the entire Ceppaloni area.
+The goal is to transform the castle into a center for research, education, talent attraction, cultural events, and business services.
+The castle will house several institutions, including ISMEN (International School in Mediterranean Enogastronomy), the first international school of Mediterranean enogastronomy, a postgraduate master's program in Management of Culture and Creativity, a Master's program in Music Management, and a gallery dedicated to creativity.
+Before the restoration, the castle was in a state of disrepair, with obvious structural problems.
+The walls had partially or completely peeling plaster, exposing the underlying masonry.
+This phenomenon was primarily caused by factors such as the mechanical properties of the materials, temperature fluctuations, and water ingress.

 Location